-McDonaldization refers to the homogenization and standardization of the world as a result of globalization.
+McDonaldization refers to the homogenization and standardization of the world as a result of globalization and capitalism.

 The term was developed by the American sociologist George Ritzer (b.
 1940) in his bestselling work, The McDonaldization of Society (1993).